Posts by Susan Cohn-Child

 Slimy yet satisfying

-Written by Susan on July 27, 2009 at 11:23 am
+Written by on Jul 27, 2009

 One random discussion with a stranger made all of the difference… for my feet.
 I was on a training walk with a group of women who liked to walk longer distances than most sane people, and I fell into step with a woman who had walked 60 miles to raise funds for breast cancer research.
 Among the many tidbits of information she passed on as we walked, she mentioned petroleum jelly (or Vaseline).
 Oh yes, you're thinking, it works wonders on chapped lips (so true!).
 But that is for a different blog.
 I've found when you're walking 50 miles that petroleum jelly is also a wonderslime for your feet.
 The first morning of the MS Challenge Walk I slathered petroleum jelly all over my feet — between my toes, on the soles of my feet, over my heels, and on the top of my feet.
 Gross.
 Words cannot convey how slimy and strange this felt.
 And yet, this woman promised me that I would be blister-free (or at least have fewer blisters) if I cut down on the friction by slathering the goo on, so I did.